scrapy/scrapy/docs/topics/leaks.rst

-To help debugging memory leaks, Scrapy provides a built-in mechanism for tracking objects references called :ref:`trackref <topics-leaks-trackrefs>`, and you can also use a third-party library called :ref:`Guppy
+To help debugging memory leaks, Scrapy provides a built-in mechanism for tracking objects references called :ref:`trackref <topics-leaks-trackrefs>`, and you can also use a third-party library called :ref:`muppy
-<topics-leaks-guppy>` for more advanced memory debugging (see below for more
+<topics-leaks-muppy>` for more advanced memory debugging (see below for more
 info).
 Both mechanisms must be used from the :ref:`Telnet Console
 <topics-telnetconsole>`.